Ski pass prices in Courchevel

-Courchevel is part of the Three Valleys, the world's largest ski area with more than 650km of pistes spread over France and Switzerland including resorts such as Courchevel, Méribel and Val Thorens.
-Buying a Courchevel lift pass is money well spent!
+Courchevel is part of the Three Valleys - the world's largest ski area.
+There are more than 650km of pistes here, spread over the resorts of Courchevel, Méribel and Val Thorens.
+If you're someone who likes to get the most out of their lift pass, this is a the place to come!

-- Courchevel Valley pass - the cheaper local ski pass, offering access to 150km of pistes; suitable for beginners.
+- Courchevel Valley pass - the cheaper local ski pass, which gives you access to 150km of pistes

 - Three Valleys pass - whole area pass, offering access to a whopping 600km of pistes from Courchevel all the way across to Val Thorens.